ronengoren/playdatesCal/README.md

 Appointment Calendar - ReactJS/Ruby on Rails/Spotify API/MusixMatch API

-#####
 > * User authentication - Spotify API

-##### * Yearly view in a month/week/day layout - using Moment
+> * early view in a month/week/day layout - using Moment

-##### * Add appointments to a database by day/hour - PostgresQL / Ruby on Rails beckend server
+> * Add appointments to a database by day/hour - PostgresQL / Ruby on Rails beckend server

-##### * On any day the user click, the app displayed a song that was released on the same day with added info: years from              release, name, album, artist, direct link to the song on spotify, 30 secinds preview of the rendered song - Spotify API/MusixMatch API/Spotify Player npm
+> * On any day the user click, the app displayed a song that was released on the same day with added info: years from              release, name, album, artist, direct link to the song on spotify, 30 secinds preview of the rendered song - Spotify            API/MusixMatch API/Spotify Player npm

 ![screen shot 2018-07-24 at 1 07 51 am](https://user-images.githubusercontent.com/18123962/43118495-1e37060a-8ee0-11e8-9c94-0131a22c3487.png)